livurz/WHSTechNotes/journal.md

 i think 100 men can defeat a gorilla if they are all determan and they can overwelm the gorlia
 # may 12, 2025
 i think they can go to jail becasue of the arsson and that is a big fellonly
+# may 19, 2025
+yes i am ready for the summer